cah12/equation-editor-cah/READMe.md

 <br>

 ## Configuring the editor
-EquationEditor has no public methods.
 You configure it during instantiation by passing an options object as the second argument in the constructor.
 Possible options are shown in the table below.

 |   Option                  | Description                                           | Default           |
 |   ----------              | ----------    | ------            |